 Once Live Data has been recorded, it is saved in the Scan Tool's memory.
-You can view recorded Live Data immediately after recording by selecting Yes from the Record Live Data confirmation screen (see RECORDING (CAPTURING) LIVE DATA on page 63 for more information), or you can view it later using the "Playback" function.
+You can view recorded Live Data immediately after recording by selecting Yes from the Record Live Data confirmation screen (see RECORDING (CAPTURING) LIVE DATA on page 57 for more information), or you can view it later using the "Playback" function.

-- 1. With the Scan Tool not connected to a vehicle, press the POWER/LINK button. - The "To Link" screen shows on the Scan Tool's display.

-- 2. Press and release the LD/M button.
+- 1. With the Scan Tool not connected to a vehicle, press the POWER/LINK button. - The "To Link" screen shows on the Scan Tool's display. - 2.
+Press the LD/M model button to place the Scan Tool in "Live Data Playback" mode. - The display shows the recorded Live Data, beginning with the "trigger" frame.

-- The "Test Modes" menu displays.

-- Use the UP

-and DOWN

-buttons, as necessary, to highlight Live Data

-Menu, then press the ENTER

-button.

-- The "Live Data" menu displays.

-- 4. Use the UP and DOWN buttons, as necessary, to highlight Playback Live Data, then press the ENTER button to place the Scan Tool in "Live Data Playback" mode.

-- The display shows the recorded Live Data, beginning with the "trigger" frame.